felix-kon/felix-konerding-tbii-exam/README.md

 - auth file for spotipy authorization

 ---
+## Note on code references
+For easy readability and clarity, the referenced code is marked as such directly in the Spotichord.py file and not specifically listed in the PDF on top of that.

+---
 ## Instructions to run Spotichord:

 Clone my repository in a location of your choice